Platform: How it works

-See how Luther Systems engages with customers and deploys its platform from 0 to production through the following steps:
+See how Luther Systems engages with customers and deploys its platform from zero to production through the following steps

-5. Connecting each node to the participants’ separate software systems
+5. Connecting each node to each participants’ software systems [Luther]

 Luther works with the enterprise to map the complex process.
 For mapping the process we require: